-Beyond that, in the midst of all this common sense, there is a recurring refrain, almost one might say a golden thread, running through much of it to the effect that when all is said and done it is not this common sense but the fear of God that is the beginning and foundation of all true wisdom and knowledge (1.7, 2.5, 2.6, 9.10, 15.33, 21.30).
-And beyond even that, once, in chapter 8, this refrain itself blossoms out into a passage of extraordinarily powerful theological imagination, wherein the Divine Wisdom herself, personified, calls to those who will hear her, and speaks of her part in the creation of the world.
+But beyond that, in the midst of all this common sense, there is a recurring refrain, almost one might say a golden thread, running through it all.
+And this golden thread declares (so to speak, and mixing one’s metaphors horribly) that when all is said and done, useful and important though common sense may be, it is not finally common sense that is the beginning and foundation of wisdom but the fear of God (1.7, 2.5, 2.6, 9.10, 15.33, 21.30).
+And beyond even that, once, in chapter 8, this refrain itself blossoms into a passage of extraordinarily powerful theological imagination, wherein the Divine Wisdom herself, personified, calls to those who will hear her and speaks of her part in the creation of the world.

 Let us file by certain title things that must be said.
 This is Israel’s Scripture not pagan mythology, so Wisdom is not a goddess and she is not a rival to the LORD.
 She is, indeed, the LORD’s creation.
 That granted, there is much about her that speaks of a special closeness with God.
 She was, she tells us, with God in the beginning, for God created her beyond and before all things (8:22-29).
 Not only that, but “then,” she says, at the creation of everything else,

 and I was daily his delight,

 playing in his inhabited earth

 and my delights were with humankind.
 (8:30-31)